prysmaticlabs/documentation/docs/install/lin/docker.md

   --datadir=/data
 ```

 This will sync up the beacon node with the latest head block in the network.

-It is also recommended to include the `--p2p-host-ip` and `--min-sync-peers 7` flags to improve peering.
-The Docker `-d` flag can be appended before the `-v` flag to launch the process in a detached terminal window.
+  > Not getting enough peers?
+Refer to the [improve P2P connectivity](/docs/prysm-usage/p2p-host-ip) section of this documentation for tips on network configuration.

   > **NOTICE:** The beacon node must be **completely synced** before attempting to initialise a validator client, otherwise the validator will not be able to complete the deposit and **funds will lost**.